Laughing Heads: Can Transformers Detect What Makes a Sentence Funny?: Analysis of Transformer Model Behavior

-\xhdr{The finetuning happens in the last layers} First, we compare the attention distribution patterns of \BERTSS and \BERTPS relative to \BERT (the version before finetuning).
-We note $A^{M}_{h_i}(s)$ the $i$-th attention distribution of model $M$ for the head $h$ on the sentence $s$.
-The distance between the attention distributions of two models $M_a$ and $M_b$ at head $h$ on the sentence $s$ is given by the average Jensen-Shannon divergence:
+\xhdr{More finetuning happens in later layers} First, we compare the attention distribution patterns of \BERTSS and \BERTPS after finetuning to those of \BERT before finetuning.
+We write $A^{M}_{h_i}(s)$ for the $i$-th attention distribution (associated with the $i$-th input token) of model $M$ for head $h$ on sentence $s$.
+The distance between the attention distributions of two models $M_a$ and $M_b$ at head $h$ on sentence $s$ is given by the average Jensen--Shannon divergence

-Then, this quantity can be averaged over the test set $\mathcal{T}$, to obtain average attention distance $D^{h}(M_a, M_b)$ between the two models at head $h$:
+Following the work of \newcite{clark-etal-2019-bert}, we average this quantity over the test set $\mathcal{T}$ to obtain the average attention distance $D^{h}(M_a, M_b)$ between the two models at head $h$:

-This follows the work from \newcite{clark-etal-2019-bert}.
 Furthermore, all heads in the same layer can be averaged to produce an average attention distance $D^{L}(M_a, M_b)$ between the two models at layer $L$.
-In \Figref{fig:att_per_layers}(a), we report the attention distance $D^{L}$ between finetuned models (\BERTSS and \BERTPS) and \BERT.
+In \Figref{fig:att_per_layers}(a), we report the attention distance $D^{L}$ between finetuned models (\BERTSS and \BERTPS) and \BERT .
 For reference, in \Appref{sec:details_att}, we show the attention distances for each head.
-Both \BERTPS and \BERTSS attention patterns significantly drift away from the \BERT attention patterns as depth increases.
-The finetuning modifies \BERT more towards the last layers, at the semantics stages, while preserving the low-level syntactic processing.
+For both \BERTPS and \BERTSS, attention patterns significantly drift away from plain \BERT's attention patterns as depth increases.
+It appears that finetuning modifies \BERT more in later layers, in the more semantic stages, while preserving low-level syntactic processing in the earlier layers.

-\xhdr{The difference between funny and serious sentences grows with depth} Next, we measure the difference in attention between a funny sentence and its serious counterpart.
-For a model $M$, and a sentence pair $(s_i, s_j)$, we compute it as follows:
+\xhdr{Attention difference between funny and serious increases with depth} Next, we measure the difference in attention between a funny sentence and its serious counterpart, computed as follows, for a model $M$, sentence pair $(s_j, s_k)$, and head $h$:

-For this analysis, we have to restrict ourselves to cases where $|s_i| = |s_j|$.
-Again, all heads in the same layer can be averaged to obtain an average attention distance between funny and serious at each layer. \Figref{fig:att_per_layers}(b) depicts this quantity for \BERT, \BERTSS, and \BERTPS averaged over all pairs.